-- (b) As of [the effective date of this act], a licensed health care facility or any individual acting on behalf of a licensed health care facility may not incur a capital expenditure and a health care facility may not receive health facility development loans, pursuant to Title 90, chapter 7, without obtaining the prior approval of the authority. - (c) The authority shall exclude from any reimbursement under [sections 1 through 82, 101, 104, and 105] amounts for capital expenditures, operating expenses for capital improvements, and the cost of services provided by those capital improvements made or incurred by a health care facility or provider after [the effective date of this act], unless that capital expenditure was approved by the authority. - (d) As used in this section, the term "capital expenditure" is an expenditure that under generally accepted accounting practices is not properly chargeable as an expense of operation and maintenance and that does any of the following: - (i) exceeds \$500,000; - (ii) changes the bed capacity of the facility with respect to which the expenditure is made; or - (iii) adds a new service or license category. - (e) For purposes of this section, the cost of studies, surveys, design plans and working drawings, specifications, and other activities essential to the acquisition, improvement, expansion, or replacement of the plant and equipment with respect to which the expenditures are made must be included in determining whether the expenditure exceeds the dollar amount specified in this section. - (f) When a health care facility or individual acting on behalf of a health care facility obtains by lease or comparable arrangement any facility or part of a facility or any equipment for a facility the market value of which would have been a capital expenditure, the lease or arrangem ent must be considered a capital expenditure for purposes of this section.
+- (b) As of [the effective date of this act], a licensed health care facility or any individual acting on behalf of a licensed health care facility may not incur a capital expenditure and a health care facility may not receive health facility development loans, pursuant to Title 90, chapter 7, without obtaining the prior approval of the department. - (c) The department shall exclude from any reimbursement under [sections 1 through 82, 101, 104, and 105] amounts for capital expenditures, operating expenses for capital improvements, and the cost of services provided by those capital improvements made or incurred by a health care facility or provider after [the effective date of this act], unless that capital expenditure was approved by the department. - (d) As used in this section, the term "capital expenditure" is an expenditure that under generally accepted accounting practices is not properly chargeable as an expense of operation and maintenance and that does any of the following: - (i) exceeds \$500,000; - (ii) changes the bed capacity of the facility with respect to which the expenditure is made; or - 20 (iii) adds a new service or license category. - (e) For purposes of this section, the cost of studies, surveys, design plans and working drawings, specifications, and other activities essential to the acquisition, improvement, expansion, or replacement of the plant and equipment with respect to which the expenditures are made must be included in determining whether the expenditure exceeds the dollar amount specified in this section. - (f) When a health care facility or individual acting on behalf of a health care facility obtains by lease or comparable arrangement any facility or part of a facility or any equipment for a facility the market value of which would have been a capital expenditure, the lease or arrangement must be considered a capital expenditure for purposes of this section. - (2) The department shall approve a capital expenditure only if it is in conformity with standards, criteria, and plans developed by the department to accomplish one or more of the following: